Eugene-Springfield

 EmX Gateway Line

-The EmX Gateway Line of the Emerald Express is a bus rapid transit service on a North-South alignment.
+The EmX Gateway Line of the Emerald Express is a bus rapid transit line on a North-South alignment.
 It runs from Springfield in the south to Gateway Mall and the Sacred Heart Medical Center in the north, serving 16 stations.
 In the northern loop, buses alternate between clockwise and counterclockwise, effectively branching the service.
+The line uses a dedicated busway along Pioneer Parkway and a median busway on Riverbend Drive and International Way, but otherwise runs in curbside lanes and mixed traffic.
+Service continues onto the Eugene Line.
+While we use the historical color for the line on the above strip map, the through service operation has been in place for years now and the dedicated Gateway Line color is no longer in use on official media.

 The EmX Gateway Line was opened in January 2011.
 EmX Gateway is operated by the Lane Transit District.